Coaching

 Consistency

-As it is with many things in life, the more consistently you train (both running workouts and injury prevention workouts), the better the result.
+As it is with many things in life, the more consistently you train (both general training and running prevention workouts), the better the result.

 Research

 We rely on science and research in all we do.
 No gimmicks, no fads.
-Countless research articles have been published that support our running injury prevention program.
+Countless research articles have been published that support our ACL injury prevention program.

 Purpose

-Every part of your training should have a reason; there must be a purpose to every run–some easy, some long, some speed–and exercise–some strength, some endurance, some corrective.
+Every part of your training should have a reason; there must be a purpose to every exercise–some strength, some explosive, some corrective.

 Progressive